-If you are trying to explain why HVAC maintenance is important, or how a new loan program works, then your tone should be informational.
-If you are describing a holiday event or you want to get your audience excited about an upcoming product launch, you may want a friendly or witty tone.
+Your tone should be informational if you are trying to explain why HVAC maintenance is essential or how a new loan program works.
+If you describe a holiday event or want to get your audience excited about an upcoming product launch, you may want a friendly or witty tone.

-5. Does it feature a call to action (CTA) for the reader?
+5. Does it feature the reader’s call to action (CTA)?